influxdata/telegraf/plugins/inputs/vsphere/README.md

 folder.
 We could use the path `/DC0/vm/Folder1/*` for that.

-Another possibility is to select objects using a partial name, such as `/DC0/vm/Folder1/hadoop*` yielding all vms in Folder1 with a name starting with "hadoop".
+Another possibility is to select objects using a partial name, such as `/DC0/vm/Folder1/hadoop*` yielding all VMs in Folder1 with a name starting with "hadoop".

 Finally, due to the arbitrary nesting of the folder structure, we need a